 If you're here, you probably don't need to be convinced of the reasons why a sustainable website is important.
 So, this resource is here to explain how you can create a sustainable website.

 business processes – to be part of a more sustainable future.

 2. Plant trees!

-We plant trees for every new project we launch, so the design and build project is carbon negative.
+We plant trees for every new project we launch, so the design and build is carbon negative.
 But your website continues to use energy every day.
-(There are cheaper ways to offset emissions, but we like planting trees near clients!)
+(There are cheaper ways to offset emissions, but we like planting trees near clients.)
 Using www.websitecarbon.com you can find out your website's carbon footprint; and it'll tell you the number of trees you need to plant to offset that amount.

 We offset the carbon footprint (at work and at home) of each Supercool team member.
 We do this through Ecologi.
 They not only plant and preserve trees and woodland but also support climate positive projects (such as wind and solar farms) – all over the world.
 Follow our progress: Supercool + Ecologi

 This recording (video) of a talk we did at the AMA Conference 2021 explains how Supercool started our journey to becoming a more sustainable company.
 And how our friends at Unicorn Theatre have embedded sustainability into their working practices, both on and off-stage: